Graduate Admissions and Aid

 Fifth-Year Master of Arts in Political Science

-Master of Arts in Race, Ethnicity, and Politics
+Master of Arts in Intersectional Indigeneity, Race, Ethnicity, and Politics

-Students are not required to take the GRE.
-Potential applicants should contact the program coordinator, Professor Evelyn Simien, to make sure that their interests can be met by the program.
+Applications to the Master of Arts in Intersectional Indigeneity, Race, Ethnicity, and Politics (IIREP) are reviewed on a rolling basis.
+Candidates are encouraged to apply as early as possible to be considered for financial aid.
+Applicants are not required to take the GRE.
+Potential applicants should contact the program director to make sure that their interests can be met by the program.

-Admitted or enrolled UConn MA or Ph.D. students can earn a graduate certificate by completing four pre-approved related courses in race, ethnicity, and politics.
-Before applying, all interested students must meet with the program coordinator, Professor Evelyn Simien, to review the program requirements and to discuss the student's goals.
+Applications are reviewed on a rolling basis in accordance with Graduate School guidelines.
+Admitted or enrolled UConn MA or Ph.D. students can earn a graduate certificate by completing four pre-approved related courses in intersectional indigeneity, race, ethnicity, and politics (IIREP).
+Before applying, all interested students must meet with the program coordinator to review the program requirements and to discuss the student's goals.
 Before being admitted, interested graduate students must also obtain consent from their advisor.
-Applications are reviewed on a rolling basis in accordance with Graduate School guidelines.

 Doctor of Philosophy in Political Science